Martini-Force-Field-Initiative/MartiniGlass/docs/source/tutorials/cylinders.rst

 Static cylinder networks
 ========================

-Occaisionally when Martinize2 generates elastic networks, some atoms require a large number of elastic bonds to keep them in the place of their initial structure.
+Occasionally when Martinize2 generates elastic networks, some atoms require a large number of elastic bonds to keep them in the place of their initial structure.
 However, when such a structure is loaded into vmd, an error message along these lines will be raised: